When Do the Whales Swim By? and other Frequently Asked Questions

 The San Juan Islands were named when a Spanish expedition commanded by explorer Francisco de Eliza charted the islands in 1791.
 He named them Isla y Archipelago de San Juan.
 The expedition sailed under the authority of the Viceroy of Mexico, Juan Vicente de Güemes Padilla Horcasitas y Aguayo.

-- Eliza named several places for him, including Orcas Island, whose name is a shortened version of "Horcasitas" (not after the Orcinus orca cetacean) and the grouping called the San Juan Islands.
+- Eliza named several places for him, including Orcas Island, whose name is a shortened version of "Horcasitas," not the black-and-white whale.

 - Lopez Island is named after Gonzalo López de Haro, one of the officers under Eliza's command.
 Haro Strait, bordering the west side of San Juan Island, and Roche Harbor's Hotel de Haro are also named after him.

 - Members of several Coast Salish tribes had already inhabited these islands for thousands of years by 1791, the time of the Spanish expedition.
 The inland marine sea surrounding the San Juan Islands is called the Salish Sea and named after those earliest inhabitants, the Coast Salish people.
 Puget Sound (named after Peter Puget, an officer in the British Royal Navy), is one geographic component of the Salish Sea, as are all the straits within the sea, such as Rosario, Haro, Juan de Fuca, and Georgia straits.

 Find out how Friday Harbor got its name.

 "Are you allowed to stay here at night when they close the island?"
 My response?
 "No. The prison work release boat picks us all up at midnight."

 "We came over on the ferry but would like to drive back.
 Where's the bridge?"
 My coworker responded, "Right behind the train station."